-— Physical condition before the accident happened (Was he an athlete?
+3. — Physical condition before the accident happened (Was he/she an athlete?
 Was she pregnant?)

 There may be additional components to the injury victim’s harm to be considered that are not as easily documented, including:

-Once these injury claim components are calculated, often with the input from one or more experts in fields of physical therapy, psychological needs, etc., the analysis is not complete.
-The personal injury lawyer, in answering that question “is this settlement offer fair?” will also consider things like:
+Once these economic and non-economic components are evaluated, often with the input from experts in fields of physical therapy, psychology, etc., the analysis is not complete.
+There are other financial issues to consider, like:

-— Economic value of the U.S. Dollar today and in the future (considering inflation, etc.)
+17.– Economic value of the Dollar today and in the future (considering inflation, the time value of money, etc.)

-Finally, the personal injury lawyer will consider the injury itself.
 Insurance companies are notorious for disrespecting certain kinds of injuries — particularly injuries involving whiplash and soft tissue injuries which are common injuries in most car crashes and motor vehicle accidents.
 Injury claims involving these types of injuries are approached suspiciously by insurance carriers and often these settlement claim offers will be lower than they should be because the insurance company is low-balling things based upon their belief that whiplash and soft tissue injuries aren’t real or serious.
-See, The Case for and Against the MIST (Minor Impact Soft Tissue) Premise 2005, Vol. 4, No. 2, Pages 33 – 43, by Christopher J. Centeno Medical Director and Michael Freeman.
+See, The Case for and Against the MIST (Minor Impact Soft Tissue).

 What Should You Do?

-A good piece of advice if you are not sure that the insurance company is making you a fair offer for your personal injury claim, is to speak with an experienced personal injury lawyer before you settle the claim to learn about some of the issues that can arise with a claim, including the type and amount of damages you can recover.
-Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions.
+A good piece of advice if you are not sure that the insurance company is making you a fair offer for your car accident claim, is to speak with a car accident lawyer who routinely examines accident facts, applies the law, and effectively directs a jury to a favorable verdict.
+Most personal injury lawyers who meet these criteria, like Alan Sackrin, will offer a free initial consultation (over the phone or in-person) to answer your questions.

 How does an insurance company decide how much they will pay to compensate someone for an injury?